Radiology Nurse

 5. Continue Professional Development.
 Stay updated with advancements in imaging technology, contrast dye administration, and interventional radiology techniques through continuing education.

+How long does it take to become a Radiology Nurse?
 On average, it takes 4-6 years to become a Radiology Nurse, including nursing school, licensure, and obtaining specialized training.
 Certification enhances job prospects and credibility in this field.

 Radiology Nurses are not licensed to operate X-ray equipment in most states.